epogrebnyak/linprog/README.md

 # Scheduling and production planning problems

-> The optimal solution for a model is not necessarily the optimal solution for the real problem.

-Contents:

 - [Task 1 - production schedule for one perishable product](#task1)
 - [Task 2 - two non-perishable goods, one is precursor to another](#task2)
 - [Notes](#Notes)